TheMrAI/TheMrAI.github.io/algorithms/dynamic_programming.md

 The origin of the term dynamic programming is an interesting one.
 Two legends are in circulation.
-One from the author [Richard Bellman](https://en.wikipedia.org/wiki/Richard_E._Bellman) stating that it designed the mathematical background of his work from his employer at the time.
+One from the author [Richard Bellman](https://en.wikipedia.org/wiki/Richard_E._Bellman) stating that it was designed to hide the mathematical background of his work from his employer at the time.
 Choosing dynamic as it has no negative connotations and to refer to the time varying, multistage nature of the problems.
 Programming was chosen because it didn't contain the word mathematics and it sounded better than planning.
-The other legend refers to an attempt to one up the previously existing methods named linear programming.
+The other legend refers to an attempt to one up the previously existing method named linear programming.

 ## Applicability